po5/thumbfast/README.md

 Customizable sizes, interval between thumbnails, cropping support, respects applied video filters.
 Supports web videos e.g. YouTube (disabled by default), mixed aspect ratio videos.

-This script makes an effort to run on mpv versions as old as 0.29.0.
+This script makes an effort to run on mpv versions as old as 0.29.0 (Windows, Linux) and 0.33.0 (Mac).
-Note that most custom UIs will not support vintage mpv builds, consider updating if you're having issues.
+Note that most custom UIs will not support vintage mpv builds, update before submitting an issue and mention if behavior is the same.
+Support for <0.33.0 on Linux requires socat.

 ## Usage
 Once the lua file is in your scripts directory, and you are using a UI that supports thumbfast, you are done.